-I try to eat soup every day: vegetable soup a few days, chicken soup (but made using low fat chicken – which means that I remove the skin and all the fat that I can see) for a few more and so on.
-The advantage of the soup is that they help you fill up faster and calories/fat gains are minimal.
-You can go crazy and try all sorts of combinations here – sky’s the limit – but remember to keep the fats as low as possible, and don’t overdo it with potatoes, rice (always use brown or black!) or pasta.
+I try to eat soup every day: vegetable soup a couple of days, chicken soup (but made using low fat chicken – which means that I remove the skin and all the fat that I can see) for a couple more and so on.

 Low fat Tuna Wrap